 It can be made from 10 different white grapes, though four are the most common: ugni blanc, baco blanc, folle blanche and colombard.
 It's distilled once (unlike cognac, which is distilled twice) in column stills, then aged in oak barrels.

-Armagnac is labeled by vintage depending on the youngest wine in the blend: VS for at least two years, VSOP for at least five years, XO for at least six years and Hors d'Age for at least 10 years.
+Armagnac is labeled by vintage depending on the youngest wine in the blend: V.S. for between one and three years, V.S.O.P. for between four and nine years and X.O., Hors d'Age and Vintage designations for at least 10 years.

 HOW TO DRINK ARMAGNAC: It's great to sip neat in a snifter and also makes a good addition to fruit-forward cocktails.